About the Museum

-- A cast piece of metal foundry type
+- Cast pieces of metal foundry type

 - A historic piece of wood type

-- A modern laser-cut piece of wood type
+- A modern laser-cut piece of wood type produced in 2019

 - A section of flong, a paper mould used to make metal plates for relief printing, also known as a “mat,” short for “matrix,” and used heavily in the distribution of advertising and clip art